Parenting Time and Visitation

 New Jersey courts recognize the important role parents play in the lives of their children.
 Accordingly, the term “parenting time“, which emphasizes the quality, not just the quantity, is generally used in favor of the generic “visitation.”
 Under most circumstances, children fare better emotionally and developmentally when they have a positive and balanced relationship with both of their parents.
 Exceptions to this include situations where there has been a history of child abuse or neglect, domestic violence, or substance abuse.

 Whenever possible, parents should try to put their own conflicts aside and work together to form an agreement.
 In situations where parents cannot agree, the courts may intervene to establish a parenting plan that takes into account the best interests of the child.
 Factors considered include:

-Parenting arrangements should be as detailed as possible, including specific times for pick up and drop off.
-An experienced family law attorney can help parents construct a fair and reasonable arrangement with provisions for:
+Parenting arrangements should be as detailed as possible, including specific times for pick-up and drop-off.
+An experienced lawyer can help parents construct a fair and reasonable arrangement with provisions for:

 Changes to Parenting Agreements

-New Jersey Child Custody Lawyers at Lyons & Associates, P.C.
+New Jersey Family Law and Divorce Lawyers at Lyons & Associates, P.C.
 Help Draft, Review, and Enforce Parenting Plans

-New Jersey child custody lawyers at Lyons & Associates understand that every family is unique.
-Our experienced and compassionate family law attorneys are committed to serving your child’s best interests while respecting your rights as a parent.
-For answers to questions about child custody in New Jersey, or for help creating or modifying a parenting agreement, schedule a consultation by calling 908-575-9777 or submit an online contact form.
-Our offices are located in Somerville, New Jersey, where we serve clients throughout the state, including those in Somerville, Bridgewater, Somerset, Basking Ridge, and Mendham, as well as those in Somerset County, Morris County, and Union County.
+New Jersey family law and divorce lawyers at Lyons & Associates understand that every family is unique.
+Our experienced and compassionate lawyers are committed to serving your child’s best interests while respecting your rights as a parent.
+For answers to questions about child custody in New Jersey, or for help creating or modifying a parenting agreement, schedule a free consultation by calling 908-575-9777 or submit an online contact form.